3 - 5

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-- If you are unable to acquire an apple, you can view a virtual demonstration here.
+- If you are unable to acquire an apple, you can view The Earth as an Apple video instead.

 - Read Issue 3 of Ag Today titled Our Invaluable Natural Resources.
 This reader can be printed or accessed digitally.
 It helps students understand how plants and animals raised on farms depend on natural resources to live such as the sun, soil, water, and air to grow.
 Learn methods farmers use to protect and preserve these natural resources while still providing the food, fiber, and fuel we need to live.

 - Connect this lesson to Utah Studies by showing students the 14-minute video Dust Bowl: Grantsville Utah.
 This short documentary includes interviews from Utah residents who experienced the Grantsville Dust Bowl in the 1930s.
 Yes, Utah did experience its own dust bowl, but the cause was overgrazing rather than the turn of the plow.